 The School has given me the opportunity to work with artists who are icons of dance.
 Every year we have the chance to work with five or six different choreographers, and to experience a huge range of ways of moving.
 Our bodies have been enriched. – Natalia Lisina, graduate, from Kazan, Russia

-This course is designed to help dancers acquire and/or sharpen basic musicianship skills in order to develop a fuller appreciation of music and how it relates to dance.
-The main areas of focus are listening for the elements of music and discussion of the evolution of art music up to 20th Century/contemporary work.
-Rhythm and voice work are also examined.
+This course helps dancers acquire and/or sharpen basic musicianship skills in order to develop a fuller appreciation of music and how it relates to dance.
+The main areas of focus are: listening for the elements of music, and discussions surrounding the evolution of art music up to contemporary work, and rhythm and voice work.